BEugeneSmith/PodcastAnalysis2017/README.md

-## Podcast Analysis
+### Introduction
 A query into my podcast listening habits

-### Introduction
+##### TL;DR - keeping an eye on one's daily consumption for a critical resource yields useful points for reflection and modification.

 Hi, I'm Eugene and I'm trying to be a good, efficient consumer.
 I'm interested in design and the optimization of joy in quotidian experiences.
 As an individual that more often than not feels like a walking brain, podcasts are a relatively portable medium to main at least a surface-level grasp on a wide variety of topics, including design, technology, politics, and global news.